madetech/blog/posts/otto-first-look.md

   dependency { source = "mysql" }
 }
 ```

-**There appears to currently be a bug where the `run_args` aren't be compiled into the application `Vagrantfile` - based on the Mongo example.
-Awaiting comment/clarification.**

 You can then start the development environment with `otto dev` and updating your `database.yml` file to reference the MySQL host with the hostname of `mysql.service.consul`.